Online Algorithms for Repeated Optimal Stopping: Balancing Baseline Guarantees and Regret: Introduction

-where the expectation is taken over all randomness in the process (including both the draws from $\fD$ and any internal randomness of the algorithms).
+where the expectation is taken over the randomness of the past observations.
 For a cost minimization problem, the regret is defined as the negation of~\eqref{eq:def-regret}.
-The regret is trivially at most $B\cdot T$, and a regret bound that is sublinear in $T$ is required.
+Since the regret is trivially at most $B\cdot T$, a regret bound that is sublinear in $T$ is required.

-The competitive ratio measures the difference from the offline optimal, i.e., the situation where the complete information of the future is available.
-This is a strong goal, and it is often criticized that the competitive analysis can be overly pessimistic.
-On the other hand, the regret measures the difference from the best online algorithm that knows the complete information of the distribution.
-While this is a weaker yet reasonable goal, the regret analysis has two main limitations: the regret analysis is suitable for the problems with repetitions, and it guarantees long-term and asymptotic performance, offering little insight into a single round, especially in the earlier rounds.

-This motivates the need for a framework that can simultaneously evaluate both regret and competitive ratio.
-Specifically, our goal is to guarantee the overall performance by the regret as well as the round-wise performance by the competitive ratio.